Okwuagbala Uzochukwu writes about youths, social challenges, and engineering, including material-engineering-related topics.

 The more widespread and acceptable corrupt methods are in a given society, the more corrupt that society is said to be.
-Corruption has resulted to crises in many parts of the world, and those on top have used it to take advantage of others.
+Corruption has resulted in crises in many parts of the world, and those on top have used it to take advantage of others.

 - Typically, the word calls to mind political corruption, which could refer to a politician who, rather than letting the voters decide to elect him, will bribe and steal his way into office.